UK calls for extra six weeks of Brexit drug stockpiles

 The highly regulated drugs sector is one of the most vulnerable to Britain’s decision to leave the European Union because of uncertainty as to how medicines oversight will function in the event of an abrupt exit next March.

-That has sparked fears of drug shortages, and some companies - including AstraZeneca, Sanofi and Novartis - have already said they plan to increase stockpiles in Britain in case of a no-deal Brexit.
+That has sparked fears of drug shortages, and some companies - including AstraZeneca (AZN.L), Sanofi (SASY.PA) and Novartis (NOVN.S) - have already said they plan to increase stockpiles in Britain in case of a no-deal Brexit.

 Steve Bates, chief executive of the UK Bioindustry Association, said delivering the additional six weeks supply across the industry in less than 200 days would be “a massive challenge”.